Editor's Note: This story originally appeared on NewRetirement.

 Most of the people surveyed plan to depend on Social Security, and the number goes up with age.
 While people under 30 typically show little confidence in Social Security, 92% of people over 60 plan for or already receive Social Security benefits.

-The higher the household income, the more likely there is to have some retirement savings, according to the Federal Reserve report.
+The higher the household income, the more likely there is to be some retirement savings, according to the Federal Reserve report.
 In households with an annual income under $40,000, savings goals are more likely to be for emergencies.
 But with incomes over $100,000, retirement savings becomes more of a goal.

 Some people plan to continue working through retirement, which can help provide a better retirement lifestyle.
 Lower-income people report that it’s harder to get by, and saving is more than a little challenging.
 Only 42% have any savings at all, while 89% receive Social Security benefits.